HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_07/Exercise_02_07.md

 3.14L                             // (d)
 ```
 ####Answer
 (a) \145 and \012 indicates numbers written in octal.
-The corresponding character codes in the ASCCI table are "e" and "new line".
+The corresponding character codes in the ASCII table are "e" and "new line".
 This means that the literal represents the text "Who goes with Ferguson?" plus a new line indication.
 The type is string.

 (b) Represents 31.4 of type long double.